cocos/cocos-docs/en/editor/publish/publish-qtt.md

 # Publish to QTT Mini Games

+> **Note**: some platforms only have Chinese documentation available when visiting the platform's website.
+It may be necessary to use Google Translate in-order to review the documentation.

 ## Environment Configuration

 - Download [QTT APP](https://game.qutoutiao.net/doc/index.html#/doc/debug_in_app) and install it on your Android device (Android Phone 6.0 or above is recommended).